“In the Crystal Depths” by N. C. Wyeth

 Today, one from the Golden Age of Illustration.

-This series was very popular with the public.
+Wyeth’s illustrations were very popular with the public.
 So much so, that The Outing Magazine created a variety of different sized reproductions of Wyeth’s images that they sold to their readers, including a box set of all the images together.

 Wyeth was one of Howard Pyle’s star pupils.
 Pyle was extremely popular and one of the most well-known artists from the American Age of Illustration.
 When Wyeth got his first commission creating a western inspired piece, Pyle convinced Wyeth to head west to do some research.
 Wyeth listened, and in 1904 he headed out to the southwest United States and got a job working as a cowboy.

-In the Crystal Depths” is currently in the collections of the Brandywine River Museum of Art in Chadds Ford, Pennsylvania in the United States.
+In the Crystal Depths” is currently in the collections of the Brandywine Museum of Art in Chadds Ford, Pennsylvania in the United States.

 For more on N. C. Wyeth, please visit his short biography here.